Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 17.11.14  Modified wysiwyg to work with poll- extension (by default all unkown simple wikitext tags should now work as "special" -element).

 - 07.11.14  Updated CKBuilder and run instructions of _source directory.
 Fixed CKBuilder warnings with smwtoolbar/plugin.js.
 Added command _source/dev/builder/build_leave-js-unminified.sh.

 - 07.11.14  Fixed version info of CKeditor on page "Special:Version" (CKeditor 4.4.5 revision 25cdcad).
 Updated CKeditor source related files in ckeditor/_source from githhub repository of CKeditor.
 Added source code of texttransform plugin.
 Instructions and sample config.js to run source files of CKeditor with WYSIWYG (_source/_ReadMe-ckeditor_source.txt).